 This brings us to the end of September’s Q&A. So how about you?
 Do you have a burning question about starting or growing a home business?

 If so, make sure you join the Work-At-Home Resource Library.
-You’ll receive an invite to next month’s call plus access to recordings of all previous calls and 20+ resources to help you build your dream business.
+You’ll receive an invite to join the Make Money From Home counnity and 20+ resources to help you build your dream business.
 I can’t wait to meet you!